stfxecutables/model_variance/drafts/details.md

 I fit as classifiers: Logistic Regression (LR), linear Support Vector Machine (SVM), XGBoost (XGB), and a modern-ish middle-sized neural network with dropout, batch-norm, and etc (essentially the one in [this paper](https://arxiv.org/pdf/1705.03098.pdf)).
-This network is just "MLP" here and in code, and is implemented in PyTorch and requires a GPU to train efficiently.
+This network is just "MLP" in figures here and in code, and is implemented in PyTorch and requires a GPU to train efficiently.

 The LR and SVM models have to be fit via SGD (technically, [SGDClassifier](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.SGDClassifier.html)),